Take a quick gander at the latest Vital Signs report issued by the KW Community Foundation…

 The creative arts on that pie represents 1120 workers.
 That means just a little over 1/6th of people doing cultural things in the city are actually involved in the creative arts instead of creative commercial business.
 Not negating the rest of the culture pie you see there, but this is a miserable number.
 Half a million people in Waterloo Region..
 1120 working in creative arts – likely includes organizational administrators and others similar – not purely the creative artists themselves – I wonder what that number would be.
-Your odds of dying in a car crash (1:5000) are close to your odds of meeting a genuine, bonafide working artist in Waterloo Region.
+Your odds of meeting someone born with 11 fingers or toes (1:500) are close to your odds of meeting a genuine, bonafide working artist in Waterloo Region.

 This is abysmal.
 What a hell of a failure, Waterloo Region.